 A study to be released in November 2020 reviewed 5,736 dogs with hemangiosarcoma from 1964 to 2003.
 After adjusting for historical time period and age … the study concluded that neutering increases the risk of …

 - But not cardiac HSA

-Since hemangiosarcoma is so difficult to spot, how might you know your dog has it?
+Since hemangiosarcoma is so difficult to spot, how might you suspect your dog has it?

 Symptoms of Hemangiosarcoma

-Before I talk about this, I want to quote Dr Marty Goldstein.
-I once asked him what signs of cancer people should look for in their dogs.
-This was his reply:
+First, this is a good time to quote Dr Marty Goldstein.
+When we asked him what signs of cancer people should look for in their dogs, here’s what he said …

 “I don’t like giving people things to look for … because then they start looking for them.
 Don’t look for negative things … look for how great your dog is doing!
 That’s very, very important.”